OpenBB-finance/OpenBB/website/content/terminal/reference/forex/qa/rolling.md

 ---
 title: rolling
-description: This page contains information about the 'Rolling Mean' and 'Standard Deviation' in Python data analysis.
+description: "This page contains information about the 'Rolling Mean' and 'Standard" Deviation' in Python data analysis.
 It covers usage, parameters, and provides visual representations.
 keywords: